How to define Chatbot behavior

 Where to Find Role Settings and Custom Instructions?

-From the main ChatLab administration page, select Chatbots in the main menu, click on selected chatbot, select Settings and choose Role in the left menu
+From the main ChatLab administration page, select Chatbots in the main menu, click on selected chatbot, select Settings and choose Role & Behavior in the left menu

 Role Settings